 A general rule to positioning Wall Lighting

 You want to get the most out of your wall lights, for this placement is key.
 A good starting guideline is to hang them at approximately eye level.
 Position them approximately 5.5 to 6 feet apart.
-Although the height of your ceilings and the size of the fixture will come into play it is important to keep in mind that whatever height you hang your wall light, you should not come eye-to-eye with an exposed light bulb.
+Although the height of your ceilings and the size of the fixture will come into play it is important to keep in mind that whatever height you hang your wall light, you should not come eye-to-eye with an antique exposed light bulb.
 This is of course with the exception of stylized fixtures such as Edison element style light bulbs that feature decorative bare bulbs.

 Wall lights are commonly used in hallways and corridors; this can always incur a problem.
 You really don’t want your hallway looking like a runway if too many lights are installed.
 One fixture every 8 to10 feet should be adequate, though you may want slightly more or less space depending on the lumen output (i.e.) brightness of the lights and size of the room and fixtures.
 Staggering the lights so that they don’t line up across the hallway is a more natural configuration.
 Of course, fewer or more fixtures can be arranged for a decorative statement.